xi/datahorror/content/office/camera/_index.md

 the films were made decades ago so nobody knew if the Professor was still planning on using them, or even if you could still open the files.

 You pick up the camera and switch it on.
-Maybe there's a clue to the Professor's whereabouts...
+You press on some buttons on the camera and a menu shows up.
+It says: enter the FAIR code.